ChenyunZhang/movie_accessment_front/README.md

 Moviee's API is built with Ruby on Rails, utilizing PostgreSQL for its database.

 NewsMe gathers the trending movies from TMDB Api

+### Installation
+- Clone the repo and CD inside the directory
+- npm install
+- npm start